garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Defend Mage, Defend Tendril
+Category: Defend Tendril

 When cast: Place a CHARGE on this spell.

-While charged: Defend 1.
-Or you may sacrifice one of your TENDRILs to prevent another TENDRIL from being removed/consumed.
+Sacrifice: You may sacrifice one of your TENDRILs to prevent another TENDRIL from being removed/consumed.